Pratik Pawar

 The World Is Not Prepared for Another Cholera Wave

 More than forty countries reported cholera outbreaks in 2022.
 Researchers say that public health officials have all the tools necessary to stop cholera.
 So why has it been so hard to prepare for outbreaks?
-Undark Magazine, August 2023.
+Undark, August 2023.

 Tracking Respiratory Syncytial Virus in Low- and Middle-Income Countries